primasio/primas-api-doc/dtcp.md

 ```

 In this way, there're 2 dimensions in the network DTCP builds.
 The first dimension is about objects and connections
 between them using links.
-The other dimension is about the modification history of each object and links.
+The other dimension is about the modification history of each object and link.
 To identify objects and links, Metadata ID is used.
 To track the modification history or find a dedicated version
 of a single object, Metadata DNA is used.